Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

         @selenium = Selenium::SeleniumDriver.new("localhost", 4444, "*firefox", "http://www.google.com/", 10000);
         @selenium.start

-Each of these examples would instantiate a browser (which is just an object for your code) by assigning a "browser instance" to a program variable.
-The browser instance variable is then used to call methods from the browser, like *open* or *type*)
+Each of these examples opens the browser and represents that browser by assigning a "browser instance" to a program variable.
+This browser variable is then used to call methods from the browser.
+These methods execute the Selenium commands, i.e. like *open* or *type* or the *verify* commands.

-The initial parameters that you should give when you create the browser instance
+The parameters required when creating the browser instance
 are:

-host
+**host**
-    This is the ip location where the server is located.
-Most of the time, this is the same machine as the one where the client is running, so you'll see that it's an optional parameter on some clients. port
+    Specifies the IP address of the computer where the server is located.
+Usually, this is the same machine as where the client is running, so in this case *localhost* is passed.
+In some clients this is an optional parameter.

+**port**
-    As the host, it determines on which socket the server is listening waiting for the client to communicate with it.
-Again, it can be optional in some client drivers. browser
+    Specifies the TCP/IP socket where the server is listening waiting for the client to establish a connection.
+This also is optional in some client drivers.

+**browser**
     The browser in which you want to run the tests.
-This is a required parameter (I hope you understand why :)) url
+This is a required parameter.

+**url**
     The base url of the application under test.
-This is also required on all the client libs and Selenium-RC needs it before starting the browser due to the way the same server is implemented.
+This is required by all the client libs and is integral information for starting up the browser-proxy-AUT communication.

-Note that some languages require the browser to be started explicitly by calling its *start* method.
+Note that some of the client libraries require the browser to be started explicitly by calling its *start()* method.

 Running Commands
 ~~~~~~~~~~~~~~~~
 Once you have the browser initialized and assigned to a variable (generally
-named "selenium") you can make it run commands by calling the respective
+named "selenium") you can make it run Selenese commands by calling the respective
-methods from the selenium browser.
-For example, when you call the *type* method
+methods from the browser variable.
+For example, to call the *type* method
 of the selenium object::

     selenium.type("field-id","string to type")

-In the backend (by the magic of Selenium-RC), the browser will actually **type**
+In the background the browser will actually perform a *type* operation,
+essentially identical to a user typing input into the browser, by
 using the locator and the string you specified during the method call.
-So,
-summarizing, what for you code is just a regular object (with methods and
-properties).
-The backend of the Selenium Server and the browser-injected
-Selenium-Core is doing the real work of testing your application.

 Retrieving and Reporting Results
 --------------------------------